dharada/openam/branches/openam_agent22_branch/products/webagents/docs/SunOS/sjsws/README.txt

 README file for Open Web Single Sign-On - Web Agents
 ------------------------------------------------------------------------------
 #
-# DO NOT ALTER OR REMOVE COPYRIGHT NOTICES OR THIS HEADER.
-#
-# Copyright (c) 2007 Sun Microsystems Inc. All Rights Reserved
-#
 # The contents of this file are subject to the terms
 # of the Common Development and Distribution License
 # (the License).
 You may not use this file except in